sunnypilot/autonomy/driving_model_scripts/README.md

 ## Overview

 This script automates the merging of two driving policy models.
-It performs model validation, merging, and unit testing—all without requiring manual intervention.
+It performs model validation, merging, and unit-testing all without requiring manual intervention.

 ## How It Works